keebio/keebio-docs/docs/flashing-firmware.md

 ## Flashing - why?
 You can flash the microcontrollers (ATmega32u4, Pro Micro, Elite-C, etc) in your kit prior to building your keyboard to ensure that they are undamaged and functioning normally.

 This might be a good practice to be sure you're starting out with gear that will perform as desired.
-While there are multiple methods of flashing, this guide with only address the usage of QMK Toolbox to perform flashing.
+While there are multiple methods of flashing, this guide will only address the usage of QMK Toolbox to perform flashing.

 <!-- ## Customizing your keymap (rename)